vbrazo/interview-archives/README.md

 - If you were starting up a new Rails app, what gems would you add?
 - Have you ever worked with Rails Engines?
 - What was the biggest challenge you have faced with Rails APIs?
-- If we talk about Ruby frameworks, do you have to experience with any other framework outside of the Rails universe?
+- If we talk about Ruby frameworks, do you have experience with any other framework outside the Rails universe?
 - Do you prefer `Minitest` or `RSpec`?
 Why?
 - What kind of tests do you judge important and essential for a backend app?
 - What's a shared context in `RSpec`?